-We, hereby declare that, all the relevant provisions of Companies Act, 2013 and the guidelines/regulations issued by the Government of India or the guidelines/regulations issued by the Securities and Exchange Board of India, established under section 3 of the Securities Exchange Board of India Act, 1992, as the case may be, have been complied with no statement made in the Draft Red Herring Prospectus is contrary to the provisions of the Companies Act, 2013, the Securities and Exchange Board of India Act, 1992 or rules made there under or regulations/guidelines issued, as the case may be.
-We further certify that all the statements made in this Draft Red Herring Prospectus are true and correct.
+We, hereby declare that, all the relevant provisions of Companies Act, 2013 and the guidelines/regulations issued by the Government of India or the guidelines/regulations issued by the Securities and Exchange Board of India, established under section 3 of the Securities Exchange Board of India Act, 1992, as the case may be, have been complied with no statement made in the Red Herring Prospectus is contrary to the provisions of the Companies Act, 2013, the Securities and Exchange Board of India Act, 1992 or rules made there under or regulations/guidelines issued, as the case may be.
+We further certify that all the statements made in this Red Herring Prospectus are true and correct.

-0. e Directors of our ompany S. N. Name Category Designation Signature 1.
+Signed by the Direc Company S. N. Name Category Designation Signat ure 1.
 Mr. Ravi Agarwal Executive Managing Director Sd/- 2.
 Mr. Nikhil Aggarwal Executive Whole-time director Sd/- 3.
-Ms. Gunjan Aggarwal Non- Executive Chairperson Sd/- 4.
-Mr. Jitendra Sharma Non- Executive Independent Director Sd/- 5.
-Mr. Vivek Mishra Non- Executive Independent Director Sd/- Signed by the Chie ef Financial Office er and Company Secretary of f our Company 6.
+Ms. Gunjan Aggarwal Non-Executive Chairperson Sd/- 4.
+Mr. Jitendra Sharma Non-Executive Independent Director Sd/- 5.
+Mr. Vivek Mishra Non-Executive Independent Director Sd/- Signed by the Chief Financial Officer and Company Secretary of our C ompany 6.
 Ms. Varsha Bansal Full-time Company Secretary Sd/- 7.
 Ms. Bindu Gupta Full-time Chief Financial Officer Sd/-